19hours/sg-statutes/Acts/Legal Profession Act.md

 ### Rules as to professional practice, etiquette, conduct and discipline

-71\.—(1) Without prejudice to any other power to make rules, the Council may make rules for regulating the professional practice, etiquette, conduct and discipline of advocates and solicitors.
+71\.—(1) Without prejudice to any other power to make rules, the Council may make rules for regulating the professional practice, etiquette, conduct and discipline of advocates and solicitors, including rules empowering the Council to take such action as may be necessary to enable the Council to ascertain whether or not the rules are being complied with.

 [20/2007 wef 01/06/2007]